 Vintage 1972 Abstract Art Print by Gene Gill

 Original retro abstract art design piece by Gene Gill created in 1972.
-Depicting a interlocking block form in a 3 dimensional or refractive style using blue and yellow lines on a aluminum background.
-An innovative original piece of abstract art which was acquired directly from the artists estate in valley lights, Pasadena, CA. This would make a great addition to any man cave, or abstract art collection.
+Depicting what appears to be a silver cross in a 3 dimensional or refractive style using white lines on a aluminum background.
+An innovative original piece of abstract art which was acquired directly from the artists estate in valley lights, Pasadena, CA. This retains its original Comara gallery where his work was sold from in the 1970's.
+This would make a great addition to any man cave, or abstract art collection.

 In the 70's Gene Gill painted abstract designs on several layers of clear plastic.
 Each layer was set into a frame and spaced 1" apart.
 The background was a sheet of polished aluminum, also spaced 1" from the sheets of plastic.
 All this was set into a polished aluminum frame.
 The image constantly changed as the viewer moved around and as the lighting changed.